Fenugreek for Increasing Milk Supply: Does It Work, and How Do I Use It?

 Keep in mind, just because your breasts may be soft (which is common after your body has regulated its milk supply) or your little one feeds often, it does not necessarily mean your supply is low.

 What is Fenugreek?

 Fenugreek is a herb native to southern Europe and Asia that has been used for hundreds of years, in ancient civilizations, to help nursing mothers increase their milk supply.

-The most common, and most effective, way to take fenugreek is in capsule form.
+The most common – and most effective – way to take fenugreek is in capsule form.
 It is most concentrated this way and yields the best results.

 There are downsides to this option though.
 It tends to be a lot weaker than capsules, which means you will need to drink a lot more or it may not even work.

 Most mothers will notice an increase in their milk supply within 24 to 72 hours after starting off with a fenugreek supplement.
 A telltale sign that you have reached your maximum fenugreek intake, and milk supply, is when your sweat and urine begin to smell like maple syrup.

 While most mothers reach their maximum supply with 6 capsules per day, some may need to increase their intake in order to see results.
 You will not see partial results if you are not taking enough.
-You need to reach your maximum intake to see any increase in milk supply.
+You need to reach your maximum intake to see an increase in milk supply.